lupujo/wpmultienv/README.md

 * Add support to view apache/php logs without SSH access
 * Implement support for email notifications
 * Add checkpoints to all scripts to catch for errors and report properly
+* Execute refresh-rewrite cron from inside the container instead of from outside of it (see Rewrite crontab section)